khairulomar/Flight_Delays/README.md

 ### 7. Classification model results

 Due to imbalanced data between on-time and delayed data, we employed a SMOTE over-sampling method during training and validation while training our models and hyperparameters tuning.
-Using various cost metrics including customer compensation, staff cost, penalties and other operational costs, we calculated our model threshold to be 0.46.
+Using various cost metrics including customer compensation, staff cost, penalties and other operational costs, we calculated our model threshold for our business needs to be 0.46 for the selected Random Forest model.

 | Data set | Sampling | Power (TPr) | Alpha (FPr) | Beta (FNr) |
 | --- | --- | :---: | :---: | :---: |